iwanalabs/econagents/docs/source/Overview.rst

     C. Do nothing:
     {}

 The prompts use [Jinja templates](https://jinja.palletsprojects.com/en/stable/).
-This allows you to use the game state and other information to customize the prompts.
+This allows you to use variables from the game state and other information to customize the prompts.

 You can learn more about this in the :doc:`Customizing Agent Roles <Customizing_Agent_Roles>` section.